This post was written in 2016 and a more recent version exists. Please read our new guide to troubleshooting beeping smoke alarms.

-If your smoke or heat alarm has started its low battery “chirp” in the middle of the night or alarmed falsely with no obvious reason, unfortunately, many people lose faith in their alarms, seeing them as an annoyance rather than essential life saving devices.
+If your smoke or heat alarm is beeping or “chirping” in the middle of the night with no obvious reason, you may begin to see it as an annoyance rather than a life saving device.

 There are three main types of domestic alarms available on the market:

 Ionisation Smoke Alarms – Slightly quicker at detecting fast flaming fires than other technologies but usually only installed in upstairs landing areas.
 If installed near a kitchen, where the occasional toast might get burned, ionisation alarms can cause false alarms.
 The installation of this alarm near sources of smoke is one of the key reasons for false alarms in daytime.

 Optical Smoke Alarms – Slightly quicker at detecting slow smouldering fires that can originate from upholstery type materials and over-heated wiring.
 Suitable to be installed in bedrooms, living rooms and downstairs hallways.
 These are fairly ‘toast-proof’ and can be installed near kitchens (not in kitchens, though).

 Heat Alarms – Activate when the temperature inside the room reaches a certain trigger level or if the heat in a room rises very quickly.
 These are ideal in kitchens and garages, as they do not get triggered by fumes.
 Please note that a heat alarm only covers a small area, so larger kitchens will require several heat alarms.